CamposRF/HOWLish/HOWLish/README.md

 # Howlish: a CNN for automated wolf howl detection
 published in <ins>add link to publication when published</ins>

+HOWLish classifies short audio snippets - 0.96 seconds of audio represented in log mel spectrograms - regarding the presence of wolf howls.
+For each snippet it predicts the presence (1) or absence (0) of a wolf howl.
+Its target deployment enviornment is the detection of wolf howling events in recorded soundscapes, specificly in the context of passive acoustic wolf monitoring protocols.

 We developed HOWLish by applying transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of soundscapes with 1014 manually labelled howling events.
 For a detailed description of the development process we suggest reading <ins>add link to publication when published</ins>.